Reachability and liveness in parametric timed automata: Abstract

 \section{Abstract}

 We study timed systems in which some timing features are unknown parameters.
 Parametric timed automata (PTAs) are a classical formalism for such systems but for which most interesting problems are undecidable.
-Notably, the parametric reachability emptiness problem, \ie{} whether at least one parameter valuation allows to reach some given discrete state, is undecidable.
+Notably, the parametric reachability emptiness problem, \ie{} the emptiness of the parameter valuations set allowing to reach some given discrete state, is undecidable.
 Lower-bound/upper-bound parametric timed automata (L/U-PTAs) achieve decidability for reachability properties by enforcing a separation of parameters used as upper bounds in the automaton constraints, and those used as lower bounds.

 In this paper, we first study reachability.
 We exhibit a subclass of PTAs (namely integer-points PTAs) with bounded rational-valued parameters for which the parametric reachability emptiness problem is decidable.
 Using this class, we present further results improving the boundary between decidability and undecidability for PTAs and their subclasses such as L/U-PTAs.